kristinbarber/uarch-vuln-detection/README.md

 ## Quick Start

 The file <code>scripts/launch_runs.sh</code> is a job scheduling script for a local cluster.
 This can be used to launch multiple runs across nodes with SSH for the same application with different inputs (keys) and hardware design.
 This scripts calls <code>do_simulation.sh</code>, <code>do_parse.sh</code> and <code>do_stats.sh</code>.
 The script should be called three times to launch the simulation, parsing and stats collection phases.
-Below are some exmaples of its use:
+Below are some examples of its use:

-Ex.
 1. <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic -appsi v2 -design baseline -mode ssh</code>
-    This will launch a simulation of the v2 application for using each available key as input, defined in the <code>keys</code> array of <code>launch_runs.sh</code>.
+    This will launch seperate simulations of the v2 application using each available key as input, defined in the <code>keys</code> array of <code>launch_runs.sh</code>.
-Ex.
 2. <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic -appsi v2 **-keysi 0xaa** -design baseline -mode ssh</code>
-    This will launch a simulation only for the 0xaa input Ex.
+    This will launch a simulation only for the 0xaa input
 3. <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic -appsi v2 -design baseline **-mode dryrun**</code>
     Print the command that will be issued to the remote node over SSH, instead of running it

-Replace <code>**-action**</code> with <code>parse</code>, <code>stats</code> to complete the analysis.
+Run this script with the same parameters replacing <code>**-action**</code> with <code>simulate</code>, <code>parse</code> and <code>stats</code> to complete the full analysis loop.
 To create CSV files to be feed into ML models use <code>scripts/generate_all_tables.sh</code>, which calls <code>scripts/generate_table.py<script>.</code>

 ### Debugging
 There are other tools available to help with debugging and quickly finding information.
-The <code>pc_finder.py</code> script will locate the program counter (PC) values which lie on the boundaries of identified security-critical regions (SCRs) by supplying thier function names/labels.
+The <code>pc_finder.py</code> script will locate the program counter (PC) values which lie on the boundaries of identified security-critical regions (SCRs).
+It takes SCR function names/labels as input.
-Also, <code>inspect_instructions.py</code> can be run interactively in python to search through the list of instructions fed into the pipeline and shows the timestamps for that an instruction occupied various pipeline stages.
-If not timestamp is found for a particular stage, it means the instruction was speculative and squashed before entering that stage.
+Also, <code>inspect_instructions.py</code> can be helpful in an interactive python session to search the list of instructions fed into the pipeline and view the timestamps for which an instruction occupied various pipeline stages.
+If no timestamp is found for a particular stage, it means the instruction was speculative and squashed before entering that stage.

 ## Simulation